 We’ve discussed a rain barrel system, as that would save us on our water costs, but since our garden is so far away from the house, we’d have to rig a system for getting the water out there.
 After doing some back of the napkin figures, the rain barrel system would take a few years to pay off.
 For now, it’s on the back burner.

 While I do compost some plants/food scraps directly into the garden, I don’t have a bin set up specifically for this purpose.
 This is definitely something I need to work on, as it would provide great fertilizer and mulch for the garden.
+(If your interested in starting your own compost, check out this great article!)

 Do you garden?
 How do you save money?